HewlettPackard/python-storage-clients/doc/source/pages/xp.rst

 DELETE request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This code will delete ldev 62:
+The following code deletes an ldev 62:

 .. code:: python